hasesuns/Homework/README.md

 ````
     $ olkalmanflt
 ````
-Result of 1-older liner Kalman filter simulation is shown.
+The result of 1-older liner Kalman filter simulation is shown below

 ````
 -----------------------------------------------------------------